 We have been learning together, both our businesses and visitors, as we have been navigating what operating looks like in the time of COVID.
 We've been able to invite you back safely while still keeping the hospitality of Frankenmuth alive.
 We might be biased, but we have some of the best fans in the world.
 You have been visiting us by the hundreds on the weekends.
-Seeing our shops, restaurants, and streets full once again warms our hearts and we are happy to see so many wearing masks and practicing social distancing when possible.
+Seeing our shops, restaurants, and streets full once again warms our hearts and we are happy to see so many practicing social distancing when possible.

 The pent-up demand for travel was something we were hoping for, but did not fully expect as we moved from warm summer weather to cool fall days.
 While we love to see visitors exploring Frankenmuth again, we also want to provide a few tips and suggestions to make the most of your trip.